sap-tutorials/Tutorials/tutorials/cp-mobile-cards-bas-basic-card/cp-mobile-cards-bas-basic-card.md

 ---
 title: Create Your First Card in SAP Business Application Studio
-description: Configure SAP Mobile Cards Development for your Business Application and create your first card.
+description: Create a simple SAP Mobile Cards app by using a template, then make simple HTML modifications, and deploy the app and use it on your device.
 auto_validation: true
 time: 30
 tags: [ tutorial>beginner, topic>mobile, operating-system>ios, operating-system>android, products>sap-cloud-platform, products>sap-mobile-cards, software-product-function>sap-cloud-platform-mobile-services, products>sap-business-application-studio ]